grtn316/iotedgectl_preview-snap/README.md

 ## Getting Started

 To get started, you will need to install the docker snap and then build this snap.
-On the target machine:
+On the target machine:</br>

-snap install docker
+<b>snap install docker</b>

 To compile the snap on your build machine, navigate to the root folder and type: <b>snapcraft</b> and press enter.
 Once the build is completed, you will see a snap in the same directory called: <b>iotedgectl_preview_amd64.snap</b>